elijahlopez94/box_office_statistical_analysis/README.md

     * Budget levels defined as:
         * Low: < $5M
         * Medium: $5-50M
-        * High: > $50M.
+        * High: > $50M
 3. Revenue by Release Month
-    * Revenue was the higher of Domestic Gross and Worldwide Gross with movies generating $0 in revenue were excluded.
+    * Revenue was the higher of Domestic Gross and Worldwide Gross with movies generating $0 in revenue excluded.

 After completing descriptive statistics for each these areas of focus, an Analysis of Variance (ANOVA) test with alpha = 0.05 was conducted to determine if there was a statistical difference between categories.
 Finally, a post-hoc Tukey's Honest Significant Difference (HSD) test with alpha = 0.05 was performed to investigate which categories were causing the significant result observed in the ANOVA test.